Our objectives and key initiatives

 Investing in permanent access solutions

 Occasionally there are opportunities to permanently protect high-value climbing areas by investing in land acquisitions, or legal protections such as easements.
-We intend to build an access fund so that we can make the most of future opportunities of this type.
-ACAT welcomes large donations or bequests that will contribute to this goal.
+We are working to create legal agreements and develop partnerships with local Councils to make this a reality.

 Engaging with iwi